juggle/resize-observer/README.md

 ## Limitations

-- Dynamic stylesheet changes may not be noticed.*
 - Transitions with initial delays cannot be detected.*
 - Animations and transitions with long periods of no change, will not be detected.*
+- Style changes from dev tools will only be noticed if they are inline styles.*

 ## Tested Browsers